apache/pulsar/site2/docs/io-cdc.md

 ## Source

-The CDC Source connector is used for turns your existing databases, which include MySQL, MongoDB, PostgreSQL, into Pulsar topics.
+The CDC Source connector is used to capture change log of existing databases like MySQL, MongoDB, PostgreSQL into Pulsar.

 The CDC Source connector is built on top of [Debezium](https://debezium.io/).
-Instead of Storing data into Kafka, this connector stores all data into Pulsar Cluster in a persistent, replicated and partitioned way.
+This connector stores all data into Pulsar Cluster in a persistent, replicated and partitioned way.
 This CDC Source are tested by using MySQL, and you could get more information regarding how it works at [this link](https://debezium.io/docs/connectors/mysql/).
 Regarding how Debezium works, please reference to [Debezium tutorial](https://debezium.io/docs/tutorial/).
 It is recommended that you go through this tutorial first.